Shriprasad-P/ai_mock_interview/README.md

 👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate MBA job interviews (Finance, Operations, Consulting, etc.) with help of Vapi voice assistants and Google Gemini.
+👉 **Create Interviews**: Easily generate MBA job interviews (Finance, Operations, Consulting, etc.) with help of ElevenLabs voice agents and Google Gemini.

 👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback on Business Acumen, Analytical Thinking, and Communication.